Cerebral palsy claims

 A successful compensation claim will ensure that your child has the care and support that they need for their lifetime and will frequently include financial provision to cover the cost not only of care but also essential therapies such as physiotherapy, occupational therapy, speech and language therapy.
 It can also often help with requirements for assistive technology and equipment, aids and equipment, transport needs, provision for special education and even appropriate accommodation for both your child and the family.

 Compensation claims in catastrophic cases can result in awards in excess of £20 million.
 It is essential however to obtain specialist legal support and advice.
-For more information please contact Tim Spring.
+For more information please contact Anne Cassidy.

 We have offices in Southampton, London, Richmond, Woking, Lymington and Guildford and we operate nationally.
 Get in touch to discuss your options.